 Sioux Narrows / Nestor Falls.
-One town separated by 50 kilometers of boreal forest lined roads that wind along the eastern shores of Lake of the Woods.
-Nestor Falls often attracts flocks of Pelicans that feed in the fish spawning beds at the base of the falls.
-The Northern Ontario Sport Fishing centre, which highlights the historical and biological perspectives of the world class fresh water fisheries on Lake of the Woods.
+The town of Sioux Narrows/Nestor Falls often attracts flocks of Pelicans that feed on fish schooled at the base of the falls.
+The Northern Ontario Sport Fishing centre highlights the historical and biological perspectives of the world class fresh water fisheries on Lake of the Woods.
 The Sport Fishing Centre also serves as the hub for visitor information in Sioux Narrows.